Meet The All-Latina Elite Running Team Hoping To Increase BIPOC Representation In The Sport - News Break

 Meet The All-Latina Elite Running Team Hoping To Increase BIPOC Representation In The Sport

-Elite running teams aren’t popular in communities of color, but Angel City Elite is ready to change that.
+Elite running teams aren’t popular in communities of color, but Angel City Elite is changing that.
 The Los Angeles-based team of five Latina marathoners formed in 2020 to train and race together, but their mission extends far beyond competing.
-Their main objective is to diversify the sport by widening the representation of what an elite runner looks like and providing support to those who might otherwise feel unwelcome.wearemitu.com
+Their main objective is to diversify the sport by widening the representation of what an elite runner looks like and providing support to those who might otherwise feel unwelcomed.wearemitu.com